Science Communicator Training Programs

 *1: Priority will be given to students from University Partnership member institutions.
 Please refer to the "National Museum of Nature and Science University Partnership" webpage for details.

-*2: Individuals who completed our SC1 program in FY (Fiscal Year) 2024 or earlier are also eligible to apply.
+*2: Individuals who completed our SC1 program in FY (Fiscal Year) 2025 or earlier are also eligible to apply.

-*3: Students enrolled in the Graduate Schools of University of Tsukuba, Tokyo Polytechnic University, and Tokyo University of Agriculture and Technology (Graduate School of Engineering, BASE, and Graduate School of Agriculture) may receive academic credit upon completion of this program.
+*3: Students enrolled in the Graduate Schools of University of Tsukuba, Tokyo Polytechnic University, and Tokyo University of Agriculture and Technology (Graduate School of Engineering, and Graduate School of Agriculture) may receive academic credit upon completion of this program.
 Please note that the number of recognized credits and the availability of credit recognition vary depending on the specific graduate school and affiliation.
 For detailed information, please contact your university directly.

 Tuition Fee